Andrew-Mazour/Icarus-crypto-bot/README.md

 - **Customizable Strategies**: Supports different trading strategies such as scalping, trend following, and arbitrage.

-**Risk Management**: Includes stop-loss and take-profit mechanisms.
+-**Risk Management**: Includes stop-loss and take-profit mechanisms.

 **Logging and Monitoring**: Keeps track of executed trades and market conditions.